hldang/hldang.github.io/index.md

 ## Other projects

-*  ĐT.020/18 - Research and developing experimental traffic monitoring systems using deep learning techniques for image recognition - Research topic at ministerial level - 2018
+*  ĐT.020/18 - Research and developing traffic monitoring systems using deep learning techniques for image recognition - Research topic at ministerial level - 2018
-* KC.01.23/16-20 - Research and developing the platform to deploy the application of artificial intelligence (AI) for electronic portals of state agencies - Research topic at ministerial level - 2019
+* KC.01.23/16-20 - Research and developing the artificial intelligence (AI) applications for E-Government portals - Research topic at ministerial level - 2019